-- (39) Academic program review and approval for governing boards under its jurisdiction.
-The review and approval includes use of institutional missions as a template to judge the appropriateness of both new and existing programs and the authority to implement needed changes. - (A) The commission's authority to review and approve academic programs for the exempted schools is limited to programs that are proposed to be offered at a new location not presently served by that institution: Provided, That West Virginia University and the West Virginia University Institute of Technology are subject to the commission's authority as provided in §18B-1C-2 of this code; - (B) In reviewing and approving academic programs, the commission shall focus on the following policy concerns: - (1) New programs should not be implemented which change the institutional mission, unless the institution also receives approval for expanding the institutional mission; - (2) New programs which will require significant additional expense investments for implementation should not be implemented unless the institution demonstrates that: - (i) The expenses will be addressed by effective reallocations of existing institutional resources; or - (ii) The expenses can be legitimately spread out over future years and will be covered by reasonably anticipated additional net revenues from new enrollments; - (3) A new undergraduate program which is significantly similar to an existing program already in the geographic service area should not be implemented unless the institution requesting the new program demonstrates a compelling need in the service area that is not being met by the existing program: Provided, That the academic programs of the exempted schools are not to be taken into consideration except as it relates to academic programs offered at West

-Virginia University in Beckley and West Virginia University Institute of Technology in Beckley.

-(C) The commission shall approve or disapprove proposed academic degree programs in those instances where approval is required as soon as practicable.
+(i) New programs may not be implemented which change the institutional mission, unless implementation may not be implemented unless the institution demonstrates that:

+- (I) The expenses shall be addressed by effective reallocations of existing institutional resources; or - (II) The expenses can be legitimately spread out over future years and shall be covered by reasonably anticipated additional net revenues from new enrollments; - (iii) A new undergraduate program which is significantly similar to an existing program already in the geographic service area may not be implemented unless the institution requesting the new program demonstrates a compelling need in the service area that is not being met by the existing program: Provided, That the academic programs of the statutorily and administratively exempted schools are not to be taken into consideration except as it relates to academic programs offered at West Virginia University in Beckley and West Virginia University Institute of Technology in Beckley. - (C) The commission shall approve or disapprove proposed academic degree programs in those instances where approval is required as soon as practicable.
 The commission shall maintain by rule a format model by which a new program approval shall be requested by an institution.
 When a request for approval of a new program is submitted to the commission, the chancellor shall provide notice within two weeks as to whether the submission meets the required format, and if it does not the chancellor shall identify each specific deficiency and return the request to the institution.
-The institution may re-file the request for approval with the commission to address any identified deficiencies.
+The institution may refile the request for approval with the commission to address any identified deficiencies.
 Within 30 days after the chancellor's confirmation that the request meets the required format, the commission shall either approve or disapprove the request for the new program.
-The commission may not withhold approval unreasonably.
+The commission may not withhold approval unreasonably. - (33) Distribution of funds appropriated to the commission, including incentive and performance-based funds; - (34) Administration of state and federal student aid programs under the supervision of the vice chancellor for administration, including promulgation of rules necessary to administer those